plinss/acmebot/README.md

 ### Intermediate Certificate Chain File

-If the certificate authority uses intermediate certificates to sign your certificates, a file will be created in /etc/ssl/certs, named &lt;filename&gt;.&lt;key-type&gt;.chain for each key type, containing the intermediate certificates sent by the certificate authority.
+If the certificate authority uses intermediate certificates to sign your certificates, a file will be created in /etc/ssl/certs, named &lt;filename&gt;_chain.&lt;key-type&gt;.pem for each key type, containing the intermediate certificates sent by the certificate authority.

 This file will not be created if the 'chain' directory is set to 'null'.